 This type of invitation will inspire ideas immediately.

-There are contest themes that tend to be more successful others.
+Some contest themes tend to be more successful than others.
 Pets and kids are always popular.
-You can also get good response for things like sports team spirit and Halloween costumes.
-Brainstorm things that people typically feel strongly about, and you’ll find some good options.
+Sports team spirit and Halloween costumes are also popular.

-Also think about “worst” or “best” entries, such as Ugliest Sweater (works for Christmas), Worst Grill (Good Father’s Day promotion) and Cutest Couple (a winner for Valentine’s Day).
+Also think about “worst” or “best” entries, such as Ugliest Sweater (Christmas), Worst Grill (Father’s Day or Summer) and Cutest Couple (Valentine’s Day).

-Also, the more specific the topic, the better the response.
-For example, a “Show Us Your Most Outrageous Man Cave” is better than “What Room In Your House Is Your Favorite.”
+The more specific the topic, the better the response.
+For example, “Show Us Your Most Outrageous Man Cave” is better than “What Room In Your House Is Your Favorite.”

 Photos Or Video?

-True, but requiring video introduces another layer of complexity.
-Most people can follow the instructions to upload a picture, but a video is more difficult to record and upload.
+But requiring video introduces another layer of complexity.
+Most people can follow instructions to upload a picture, but a video is more difficult to record and upload.

-Most photo contests have at least some degree of cheating, with voter fraud the most common.
-We take precautions against this, but it’s almost impossible to eliminate every issue.
+Most photo contests have at least some cheating.
+Voter fraud is the most common.
+Take precautions against this, but it’s almost impossible to eliminate every issue.

-Most of the time, the problems are manageable, but a few best practices will protect you.
+Most problems are manageable, by following a few best practices.

-Limit the number of daily votes per voter.
-We can do this by ip address or email address.
-This will discourage scammers and encourage your real fans to return on a regular basis.
+- Limit the number of daily votes per user.
+Some contest platforms can manage this by IP or email address.
+This will discourage scammers and encourage fans to return on a regular basis.

-Once fraud has been discovered, you can contact them with a warning.
+- Once fraud is discovered, contact them with a warning.
 The second time, disqualify!

 Don’t Make It About You

-A lot of brands like to bribe the audience to say great things about their brand, but it’s a mistake.
+A lot of brands try to bribe the audience to say great things about them, but it’s a mistake.

-An example would be a contest that asks the consumer to tell you where they want to go on vacation and how the brand’s product (specifically) would fit into their trip.
+A contest asking the consumer where they want to go on vacation and how the brand’s product (specifically) would fit into their trip will yield weak responses.

-The first part of the question is fine, but adding the requirement that users also discuss the brand’s product will result in very few entries.
+The first part of the question is fine, but adding the requirement that users also discuss a product will result in very few (and boring) entries.

-If you ask for private and potentially embarrassing information, prepare for disappointing results!
-The pictures you get may be terrific content, but there won’t be many entries.
+Asking for private and potentially embarrassing information will result in few entries!
+The pictures you get could be terrific content, but there won’t be many entries.

-They are lazy – if they visit your landing page and it is not immediately obvious why your campaign is worthwhile, they’re gone.
+Users are lazy.
+When visiting a landing page and the offer is not immediately obvious and the contest fun, they’re gone.
 This is another reason to keep it simple…with more graphics and less text.

-People usually enter promotions for access to deals, discounts, content, news, and prizes.
-It’s not because they like you.
+People enter promotions for access to deals, discounts, content, news, and prizes.
 In other words, they’re greedy!
-They play to get, not to give.
-So show off the prize.
+So show off the prizes.

 Capture the main highlights of the prize in a short, catchy phrase.
-Provide details about the prize ‘below the fold’ or in a link, but the prize should be seen without scrolling.
+Provide details ‘below the fold’ or in a link, but the prize should be big and obvious.

-But avoid offering attractive prizes that have nothing to do with your brand.
-A free vacation is great for a travel agent, but will not attract customers for your furniture store.
+Try to avoid offering attractive prizes that have nothing to do with the brand.
+A free vacation is great for a travel agent, but will not attract customers for a furniture store.

 Use Great Graphics

-Bright, attention-grabbing images in your promotion should show what your promotion is about.
+Bright, attention-grabbing images should show what the promotion is about.

 Images help the user understand what is expected.
-For example, if you’re running an online photo contest that asks users to submit a photo of their happiest moment, provide sample images of happy moments.
+For example, if asking users to submit an entry in online photo contests showing their happiest moment, provide sample images of happy moments.

-For best results, integrate the campaign into all of your marketing efforts.
+For best results, integrate the campaign into broader marketing efforts.

-Online photo contests can be a great way to have fun with your listeners, but do it right.
+Online photo contests can be fun with listeners, but do it right.
 There’s more to managing it than just launching the campaign and waiting for entries and votes.